induktio/thinker/Details.md

 Thinker base production AI will also decide every item that is produced in a base.
 The build order can differ substantially from anything the normal AIs might decide to produce, and the difference can be easily noted in the vastly increased quantity of formers and crawlers the AIs might have.
 Design units feature will introduce custom probe teams, armored crawlers, gravship formers, and AAA garrison prototypes for the AI factions.
 Normally these prototypes are not created by the game engine.

 Base hurry feature is able to use AI energy reserves to occasionally hurry base production.
 Items that can be hurried include most basic facilities, formers, combat units, and sometimes secret projects.
 The amount of credits spent on rushing projects depends on difficulty level.
-When a project has been rushed, it will be displayed in a popup if the player has a commlink for the faction and there are no sunspots active.
+When a project has been rushed, it will be displayed in a popup if the player has a commlink for the faction.
+This works even during sunspots.

 Social AI feature will decide the social engineering models the AI factions will choose.
 It will attempt to take into account the various cumulative/non-linear effects of the society models and any bonuses provided by the secret projects.
 The AI is now capable of pop-booming if enough growth is attainable, and it will also try to avoid pacifist drones by switching out of SE models with too many police penalties.
 All the SE model effects are moddable because the AI is not hardcoded in any particular choices.
 This feature is also capable of managing all the custom factions.